JamesParrott/sDNA_GH/README.md

 ###### Write_Usertext
 Write user text to Rhino objects using a customisable pattern for the keys.

+#### sDNA Tools
 ##### Analysis tools
+By default an sDNA tool component will show all the possible inputs on its Input Parms.
+To show only the essential ones instead (and make the components a lot smaller) set the *meta* `show_all` = false.
 The sDNA tool descriptions below are copied almost verbatim from the [sDNA manual](https://sdna.cardiff.ac.uk/sdna/wp-content/downloads/documentation/manual/sDNA_manual_v4_1_0/guide_to_individual_tools.html#skim-matrix):

 ###### sDNA_Integral